-USING TOUCH GESTURES Task Procedure Open the Action Center • Swipe in from the right edge of the screen.
-Gu Open Task view Swipe in from the left edge of the screen. de View the title bar Swipe down from the top of the screen.
+Task Procedure Open the Action Center Swipe in from the right edge of the screen. de Open Task view Swipe in from the left edge of the screen. - du View the title bar Swipe down from the top of the screen.
 This allows you to view an app's title bar when in full-screen view.
 Not all apps have a hidden title bar to view.
-Sec.
-View the taskbar • Swipe up from the bottom of the screen.
-Sin Open, select, or activate an item ■ Tap once on the item.
-En Zoom in or out Touch the screen with two or more fingers and drag them away or toward from each other.
+Gran View the taskbar Swipe up from the bottom of the screen.
+Zu Open, select, or activate an item ■ Tap once on the item. and the second Zoom in or out Touch the screen with two or more fingers and drag them toward or away from each other.